 One of the biggest challenges of hybrid work is knowing who you’ll actually see when you go into the office.
 A spreadsheet can’t give you a real-time view, but desk booking software can.
 This feature is a game-changer for collaboration.
 It allows employees to see which of their teammates are planning to be in and book a desk nearby.
 This simple act of coordination makes in-office days more purposeful and productive.
 It helps teams plan for in-person collaboration and preserves the social connection that’s so vital for a strong company culture.

-Connects with Your Existing Tools
+Ensure It Integrates with Your Current Tools

 The best software doesn’t force you to change how you work; it enhances your existing processes.
 Your desk booking tool should connect seamlessly with the software your team relies on every day.
 Look for robust integrations with platforms like Slack, Microsoft Teams, Google Calendar, and your HR system.
 When your desk booking software talks to your other tools, everything becomes simpler.
 For example, booking a desk can automatically update your calendar status, or you can get booking reminders directly in Slack.
 This creates a connected and streamlined experience for everyone.